revaturelabs/interviewquestions/Java/OOP/NestedClasses.md

 | A static nested class can’t access the members of the enclosing class directly, an object reference is used to access the members of the enclosing class. | An inner class can directly access all the fields and methods of the enclosed class even if they are private |
 </details>

-7. What is the internal working of anonymous inner class and how is it different from normal inner class?
+7. What is the internal working of the anonymous inner class and how is it different from the normal inner class?
 <details><summary><b>Show Answer</b></summary>

-> Anonymous inner class is an inner class with single instance so an inner class is created by JVM with name "outerclass$number".
+> Anonymous inner class is an inner class with a single instance so an inner class is created by JVM with the name "outerclass$number".

 </details>